Mike Smith (music executive)

 Mike Smith is the global president of Downtown Music Publishing, a division of Downtown Music Holdings.
 Prior to this move, Smith was Managing Director at Warner/Chappell Music UK, part of the global music publishing arm of Warner Music Group.

 Early career

-Mike Smith started as an A&R scout at MCA Publishing in 1988, where he signed Blur, Levitation and scouted the Smashing Pumpkins.
-He then moved to EMI Publishing in 1992, where he went on to sign acts such as PJ Harvey, Elastica, Supergrass, Teenage Fan Club, Doves, Starsailor, the Beta Band, the Avalanches, Gorillaz, the White Stripes, the Libertines, the Scissor Sisters, Arcade Fire and Arctic Monkeys, as well as resigning Blur and progressing to the position of Head of A&R. He also worked with artists such as Robbie Williams, the Verve and Beth Orton.
+Smith launched his career as an A&R scout at MCA Publishing in 1988, where he signed Blur, Levitation, and discovered the Smashing Pumpkins.
+In 1992, he joined EMI Publishing, signing prominent acts like PJ Harvey, Elastica, Supergrass, Teenage Fanclub, Doves, Starsailor, the Beta Band, the Avalanches, Gorillaz, the White Stripes, the Libertines, Scissor Sisters, Arcade Fire, and Arctic Monkeys.
+He also resigned Blur during this period and advanced to the role of Head of A&R. He also worked with artists such as Robbie Williams, the Verve and Beth Orton.

 Columbia Records

 Smith moved to Columbia Records UK in 2006 to work as the Managing Director.
 In his first year there, he signed Mark Ronson and Calvin Harris.
 Other signings included the Ting Tings, MGMT, the Hugs, the Gossip, Glasvegas, Miike Snow, Magnetic Man, Miles Kane, Paul Epworth, Band of Horses, Katy B, the Vaccines and Ryan Adams.
 Acts he also looked after included Kings of Leon, Bruce Springsteen, Bob Dylan, Foo Fighters, Matt Cardle, Ke$ha, Sleigh Bells, and Kasabian.